Eastern Grace Bay Beach and resort Grace Bay, Providenciales.

 The Lucayans

-Although little evidence exists today, Providenciales likely supported a significant aborigine Taino population.
-As the majority of non-ceramic Taino artifacts found in the Turks and Caicos have been recovered from caves, most of the important discoveries were made when the Caicos island’s caves and sinkholes were mined for guano (used for fertilizer).
+Although little evidence exists today, Providenciales likely supported a significant Taino population.
+Many Taino artifacts found in the Turks and Caicos have been recovered from caves, often when the caves were mined for bat guano in the late 1800s.
+As might be expected, many of these artifacts found were subsequently lost or sold.
+Famous Dutch-American anthropologist Theodore de Booy was an initial source of research from the pre-Columbian period.

 The Salt Industry

-After Grand Turk and Salt Cay saw an increase in sea salt production and export, a trickle of inhabitants, consisting mainly of those escaping the hardships of work in the salt salinas and ne’er-do-wells, settled on Providenciales.
+After Grand Turk and Salt Cay saw an increase in sea salt production and export, a trickle of inhabitants, mainly those escaping the hardships of work in the salt salinas and ne’er-do-wells, settled on Providenciales.
 These early settlers eked out a harsh existence farming, fishing, and salvaging shipwrecks.

 The Loyalists

-The best-known example is Cheshire Hall Plantation, yet plantations also stood at locations in Richmond Hills, Long Bay, Wheeland, Northwest Point National Park, and possibly north of Chalk Sound National Park.
-The field walls of these forgotten sites are gradually being lost to modern development.
+At the end of the 1700s, the Loyalist plantation era began in the Caicos Islands.
+After the initial success of the North Caicos and Middle Caicos cotton plantations, such as Wade's Green Plantation and Haulover Plantation, Providenciales saw the construction of several agricultural attempts.
+The best-known example is Cheshire Hall Plantation, yet plantations also stood at locations in Richmond Hills, Long Bay, Wheeland, Northwest Point National Park, and north of Chalk Sound National Park.
+The field walls of these forgotten sites are gradually being lost to development.

 Taylor Bay Beach in the Turks and Caicos